Last updated:

 Summary

-Spondyloepiphyseal dysplasia, Kondo-Fu type (SEDKF) is a rare genetic skeletal disorder caused by changes (mutations) in a gene named membrane bound transcription factor peptidase, site 1 (MBTPS1).
-MBTPS1 contains the information for the body to make a protein called site-1 protease (S1P), which is considered a master regulator of various cellular functions.
+Spondyloepiphyseal dysplasia, Kondo-Fu type (SEDKF) is a rare genetic skeletal disorder caused by changes (variants) in a gene named membrane bound transcription factor peptidase, site 1 (MBTPS1).
+MBTPS1 contains information for the body to make a protein called site-1 protease (S1P), which is considered a master regulator of various cellular functions.
 Affected individuals have low birth weight and their growth milestones are delayed.
 Abnormal bone development progresses through childhood which results in short stature, curvature of the spine and characteristic facial features.
 Common non-skeletal symptoms include early onset of cataracts, inguinal hernia and feeding difficulties in early childhood.
 The skeletal abnormalities of SEDKF overlap with some other rare bone diseases.
 Normal intelligence and an increased level of lysosomal enzymes in the blood can differentiate SEDKF from similar bone diseases.
-However, the final diagnosis should be based on genetic testing demonstrating mutations in the MBTPS1 gene.
+However, the final diagnosis should be based on genetic testing that shows variants in the MBTPS1 gene.
 There are currently no therapies that target the cause of SEDKF.
 Patients can be managed with symptomatic and supportive treatment.

 Introduction

-SEDKF is inherited as an autosomal recessive genetic disorder, which means that an affected individual, either male or female, receives one altered MBTPS1 gene from the mother and one from the father.
-Changes in the MBTPS1 gene result in an abnormal level or dysfunction of S1P, which is required for various functions in the body, and, of those, the three primary ones are: intracellular transportation of large molecules such as collagen II (major component of cartilage); lipid metabolism such as cholesterol production and uptake; and targeting lysosomal enzymes to lysosomes, an organelle inside the cell where the enzymes digest complex molecules.
-Defects in S1P cause problems in the three functions, and for most patients, these are more so in bone development and less so in the other two.
+SEDKF is caused by changes (variants) in the MBTPS1 gene.
+Variants in the MBTPS1 gene result in an abnormal level or dysfunction of S1P, which is required for various functions in the body, and, of those, the three primary ones are: intracellular transportation of large molecules such as collagen II (major component of cartilage); lipid metabolism such as cholesterol production and uptake; and targeting lysosomal enzymes to lysosomes, an organelle inside the cell where the enzymes digest complex molecules.
+Defects in S1P cause problems in the three functions and for most SEDKF patients, these are more so in bone development and less so in the other two.

 Cartilage is a connective tissue found in areas such as joints between bones, ends of the ribs and between the vertebrae in the spine.
 In babies, cartilage is more widespread and is gradually replaced with bones during normal development.
-Collagen II is the major component of cartilage which is made and released to the cartilage by chondrocytes, the major cells in cartilage.
+Collagen II is the major component of cartilage, which is made and released to cartilage by chondrocytes, the major cells in cartilage.
 Collagen II is a very large molecule, and defects in S1P hinder its transportation inside the cells.
 When collagen II is abnormally accumulated in chondrocytes, cartilage lacks collagen, and sick chondrocytes die, leading to abnormal bone development and delayed body growth.

 S1P is involved in the regulation of a protein that adds a unique tag, mannose-6-phosphate (M6P), to lysosomal enzymes so that these enzymes can be recognized and delivered to the lysosomes.
 Without this tag, some of these enzymes will end up outside of the cells.
-Therefore, a higher than normal level of lysosomal enzymes is detected in the blood of SEDKF patients.
+Therefore, a higher-than-normal level of lysosomal enzymes is detected in the blood of SEDKF patients.
 Extracellular lysosomal enzymes in cartilage further weaken the bone by breaking down bone material.

 X-ray, magnetic resonance imaging (MRI) and computed tomography (CT) can be used to examine the bone system and to identify characteristic spondylo-epiphyseal abnormalities.
 Laboratory tests should demonstrate normal blood cell count, generally normal organ functions and elevated plasma lysosomal enzymes.
-Detection of mutations in the MBTPS1 gene via genomic sequencing confirms the diagnosis.
+Detection of variatns in the MBTPS1 gene via genomic sequencing confirms the diagnosis.

 Treatment